Fade BG Image

 "So that means we're at the turnaround point.
 How are things on the enemy's side?"

-"… First, we've reached the seventh floor of Team Dragon King's dungeon.
-It's the seventh floor, but we suspect this isn't a mid-boss room—it's the dungeon's final boss room."
+"… First, we've reached the seventh floor of [Team Dragon King]'s dungeon.
+It's the seventh floor, but we suspect this is the dungeon's final boss room, not a mid-boss."

-Barely a maze, no decent gimmicks.
-The traps that did appear were meant for humans, having almost no effect on the fish.
-Team Demon King's Black Armor was also unharmed thanks to its armor's strength.
-The only effective trap was a skewering trap, but it just deflected it normally.
+It was barely a maze with no real gimmicks.
+The traps that did show up seemed like an afterthought and were meant for humans, having almost no effect on the fish.
+[Team Demon King]'s Black Armor was also unscathed thanks to its armor's strength.
+The only remotely effective trap was the skewering type, but it just deflected those normally.

-I never thought the construction would be this simple.
+I never expected the construction to be this simple.

-All that's left is hoping for the dungeon boss, but the Black Armor is raring to go, swinging its black sword around eagerly.
+All that's left is the dungeon boss, but the Black Armor is raring to go, swinging its black sword around eagerly.
 Maybe we won't even get a turn?

 If we interfere with the fight, the Black Armor might immediately turn hostile toward us.